karansingh-in/karansingh-in/README.md

 Hi 👋 My name is Karan
 =======================

-Currently I'm learning core java
+Currently working with python
 ----------------------------

-I am skilled enthusiast in development, and have my hands on experience in programming which includes languages like Javascript, CSS3, HTML and Java.
+I am a skilled enthusiast in development, with hands-on experience in programming languages including Python, JavaScript, CSS3, HTML, and Java.

 ## Some things about me:

 * ✉️  You can contact me at [karannsinggh@gmail.com](mailto:karannsinggh@gmail.com)

-* 🤝  I build things with HTML, CSS, JS and Java.
+* 🤝  I build things with HTML, CSS, JS, Python and Java.

 * 🤝  I'm open to collaborating on projects.

-* ⚡  I absolutely love coding and I'm a foodie guy.